michaeljclark/vf128/README.md

 - `<exponent-payload>`
 - `<mantissa-payload>`

+The mantissa is normalized to a form where the point is to the right of the explicit leading one.
+This means the exponent simply needs the target bias added when unpacking.
+The explicit leading one is used to left-justify the fraction when unpacking it.

+- To encode, the trailing zeros are counted to find shift to right-justify the fraction and add the explicit leading one.
-To decode, the leading zeros are counted to find a shift to left-justify the fraction, and truncate the explicit leading one.
+- To decode, the leading zeros are counted to find shift to left-justify the fraction, and drop the explicit leading one.

 ### integers